vaelgates/arkose/call-specialist.md

 <h2>About Arkose</h2>

 <p><a href="https://arkose.org">Arkose</a> is an early-stage, field-building nonprofit with the mission of improving the safety of advanced AI systems.
 Arkose focuses on supporting researchers, engineers, and other professionals interested in contributing to AI safety.
-In particular, we offer 30 to 45 minute calls to help support professors, PhD students, and industry professionals who are pursuing or interested in AI safety research or engineering.
+In particular, we offer 30 - 45 minute calls to help support professors, PhD students, and industry professionals who are pursuing or interested in AI safety research or engineering.
 On these calls, we speak with professionals about their needs and questions, and provide informational resources about opportunities (e.g. job, funding, compute, and other resources) in the space.
 Alongside these calls, we host a public list of <a href="https://arkose.org/resources">Arkose Resources</a>, and a list of <a href="https://arkose.org/papers">safety-related papers</a> in different research areas.</p>

 <p>Arkose is led by founder <a href="https://vaelgates.com">Vael Gates</a> with two operations team members, and is supported by the Survival and Flourishing Fund.</p>